 The Planning Department also manages the Development Review Committee (DRC).
 The DRC is a multi-departmental group that reviews development plans and projects for compliance with the City's codes and regulations.

 Any developer may schedule a pre-development meeting to review potential projects with the Development Review Committee (DRC).
 It is highly recommended to meet with the DRC prior to submittal of any development related applications.
 This committee meets every Tuesday at 9AM and 10AM.
-Appointments are held via Microsoft Teams and can be applied for by clicking here.
+Appointments are held via in-person or virtually (via Microsoft Teams), and can be applied for by clicking here.

 Zoning Verification Letter - NEw application process